 Combine your optimized image with relevant content

-Businesses with a lot of visual content are able to use their eye-catching images combined with content to make a greater impression on and an even greater experience for the human visitor.
+Businesses with visual content can use their eye-catching images combined with educational content to make a greater impression on and an even greater experience for the human visitor.

-When you provide valuable content that informs, educates and entertains, you gain trust with your readers, making them more likely to contact you when they need the products or services you provide.
+When you provide valuable content that informs, educates and entertains, you gain trust with your readers.
+This will make them more likely to contact you when they need the products or services you provide.

-Image optimization is an easy but important task that can make a difference on whether your images get indexed and lead visitors back to your website.
+Image optimization is an easy but important task.
+Doing it properly can make a huge difference on whether your images get indexed and lead visitors back to your website.